-IB External Assessments (EA) (70 to 80% of the Class Grade)
+IB External Assessment (EA) (70-80% of the Class Grade)

 In addition to teacher-generated and IB-generated IA, each IB course has official IB assignments and exams that are "externally assessed" by designated IB examiners around the world, a system coordinated by the IBCA.
-IBCA, issues its own final marks and IB Diplomas to those students who have successfully met the IB criteria.
+IBCA issues its own final marks and IB Diplomas to those students who have successfully met the IB criteria.
 Each May, BBS will offer IB exams for Diploma and Course students.
-At BBS, the majority of the externally assessed works are the IB exams that our students write in May.
-IB exams are comprehensive, and are usually based on the two-year course materials; therefore, they require a great deal of revision and preparation by the student.
-These exams are created by the IBO and sent by courier to each IBO school.
+At BBS, the majority of the externally assessed works are the IB exams which our students write in May.
+IB exams are comprehensive, and based on the two-year course materials; therefore, they require a great deal of revision and preparation by the student.
+These exams are created by the IBO and sent by courier to each IB world school.
 Most IB subject exams are divided into two or three different parts or "papers".
 Usually, these papers are written on two consecutive days: the morning of the first designated exam date, and the afternoon of the next date.
-As per IB, morning sessions must start after 7:00 am and finish by 1:00 pm local time.
-Afternoon sessions must start after 12:00 pm and finish by 6:00 pm local time, depending on region.
+As per the IB's recent policy, morning sessions must start at 10:00am Bahrain local time.
+Afternoon sessions must start at 2:00pm Bahrain local time.
 The school provides a detailed schedule based on the exam schedule set by IBO.